-4.2 Business Functions
+6.2 Business Functions

-Business functions are a newer construct limited to STEP 9 and later releases.
+Business functions are a newer construct available from the release of STEP 9.
 The business function functionality was originally intended to be used for certain areas of STEP where business actions or conditions was insufficient due to their lack of returning a result.